JanealSmi/MCRoboticsLibrary/CodingC/Sensors/Digital/whatIsDigital.md

     return 0;
     }

-This allows for things like loops or safeguards to get out of a loop (while and if loops) Sensors like the bump, or even the built in buttons on the IED and bot can be used!
+This allows for things like initiating code as show or safeguards to get out of a loop (while and if loops) Sensors like the bump, or even the built in buttons on the IED and bot can be used!